The Walk in Hartford, Connecticut

 It was snowing

 In the cedar-limbs.

-Hartford has a population of approximately 123,000.
-It has a long history as the celebrated home of publishers, editors, and bestselling authors, especially of the 19th century, such as Mark Twain and Harriet Beecher Stowe.
+Hartford is a midsize city with a long history as the celebrated home of publishers, editors, and bestselling authors, especially of the 19th century, such as Mark Twain and Harriet Beecher Stowe.

 About Poet Wallace Stevens

 Wallace Stevens (1879-1955) was trained as a Harvard lawyer and later worked as an executive in the insurance industry — neither of which are typical paths for a New England poet of the first half of the 20th century.
 Nevertheless, he became a highly respected published writer, earning a Pulitzer Prize for Poetry, National Book Award for Poetry, and the Robert Frost Medal for his published works.

 For more information about Wallace Stevens, click here: poets.org.